Principal Shared Path Expansion Program

 |Construction starts on Fremantle Line bike path extension|

 Success Hill to Railway Parade

-Construction of the 230 metre gap along the Midland Railway PSP between Success Hill and Railway Parade is due to commence in early 2019.
+Construction of the 230 metre gap along the Midland Railway PSP between Success Hill and Railway Parade is due to commence in 2019.

 The project has also been identified as a pilot Green Transport Route - an initiative that enhances path amenity through landscaping and engagement.

 As part of the initiative the Department will be providing the Town with three replacement trees for every one removed, which will be distributed along the path and surrounding area.
 Improved lighting will also improve walkability in the area at night.

 When complete, the project will create a completely off-road continuous 12 km cycling connection from the Perth CBD to Midland.

 |Principal Shared Path: Success Hill to Railway Parade - Timeline||Kb|

 A new section of PSP is being constructed along the Mitchell Freeway between Glendalough Station and Hutton Street as part of the Mitchell Freeway southbound widening project.

 The new 2.1 km section will complete an essential missing link in the Mitchell Freeway PSP making the route quicker, safer and more direct for people walking and riding.